 If you’re wondering what it means to be in love, one key distinction has to do with your emotions.
 Specifically, when you’re in love with someone, you feel a strong, almost inexplicable desire for that person.
 "The excitement and wonder of early love, of mutual discovery, of delighting in fantasies, and anticipating sharing so much in the years ahead is a memorable phase in a couple’s life together," says McCoy.
 In fact, being "in love" often means yearning for someone: You think about them constantly, and you crave spending time with them when you're apart.

 The excitement and wonder of early love, of mutual discovery, of delighting in fantasies, and anticipating sharing so much in the years ahead is a memorable phase in a couple’s life together.

-Loving someone isn’t based on a whirlwind of emotions.
 Mature love grows out of a developing attachment.
 Whether the person you love is a partner, friend, parent, or child, your strong feelings stem from a deep-rooted attachment rather than heightened passion or infatuation.
 "After the fantasies and illusions begin to fall away, it’s possible that what comes into focus is something much better: a realistic, sustainable love," McCoy says.

-Being "in love" can fade over time.
 When you’re in love, deep feelings can be fleeting.
 Intense adoration can become indifferent as time passes, and your partner's novelty can wear off.
 Being in love with someone today isn't a guarantee that you'll feel the same way forever: "As phases tend to do, [early love] passes as jobs, bills, children, conflicts, aging parents, and other realities of long-term love begin to push those fantasies aside," McCoy says.
 "It’s hard to harbor glamorous illusions close-up over time."